ChapelR/poof/docs/README.md

 Features:
 - Simple and readable, but more manageable than Paperthin.
-- Review you stylesheet and JavaScript code in addition to your passages.
+- Review your stylesheet and JavaScript code in addition to your passages.
 - Export your source code to PDF, plain text (in twee notation), html, or (planned) RTF.
 - Sortable, filterable, and searchable passage list (planned).